Orthognathic Surgery - Corrective Jaw Surgery

 - Protruding jaw Inability to meet lips without strain

 - Chronic mouth breathing, resulting in dry mouth

 - Sleep apnea (breathing problems when sleeping, such as snoring)

 - Chronic jaw joint pain (TMJ) and headache

-Dr. Mashhadian will provides a full detailed treatment plan and after care plan to you after your consultation and diagnosis.
-At Rodeo Surgical Art you will be sure to receive the attention and care you deserve.
-If you are ready to embark on this life changing procedure or just want to find out more about what Corrective Jaw surgery can do for you contact our Beverly Hills office at 310-997-4988.
+Dr. Mashhadian will provide you with a detailed treatment and aftercare plan following your consultation and diagnosis.
+At Rodeo Surgical Art, you will receive the attention and care necessary to provide you with a positive experience and the best possible results.
+If you are ready to embark on this life-changing procedure or want to find out what corrective jaw surgery can do for you, contact our Beverly Hills office at (310) 652-4500.
 We proudly serve Beverly Hills, Hollywood, Santa Monica, Los Angeles, and surrounding California communities.